fytz0/ws/README.md

 ###Command line options
-`ws -e` Edit the current directories .ws config file `ws -p` Instead of running the final editor command, print it to stdout `ws -h` Show a help dialog
+`ws -e` Edit the current directories .ws config file `ws -p` Instead of running the final editor command, print it to stdout `ws -l` List the available workspaces and the files they contain `ws -h` Show a help dialog
 `ws -v` Show the version dialog

-Note that these four options also have long versions; --edit, --print, --help and --version respectively.
+Note that these options also have long versions; --edit, --print, --list, --help and --version respectively.

 ###Writing a ws file
 Each .ws file defines workspaces with the syntax: